 The paintings from the Iveagh Bequest (E78) has current owner Historic England (E74).
 [This is still valid 2021 CE.
 The important collection of Old Master and British portraits was bequeathed to Kenwood by Edward Cecil Guinness, 1st Earl of Iveagh, in 1927.]
 (Iveagh Bequest, 1975; Bryant, 1990)

-In First Order Logic:
+In first-order logic: